apicraft/detroit2014/OpeningSession.md

 ## Encouragement (if needed)

+[after the action has started]

 Remember, nothing will appear on the wall unless you put it there.
 You, and you alone, are responsible for the agenda.
 If you do not find your favorite issue, only you are to blame.

 ## Premature Gathering (if needed)

+[if there is gathering around the wall]

 Please sit down back in the circle so that others can see.